 This content is undeniably helpful to Facebook marketers because it helps them do their jobs better.
 The dividend of this is that Jon’s visitors are gently pushed towards his paid services, such as his Power Hitter’s Club.
 This is a community and collection of resources designed to help advanced Facebook marketers develop their skills and progress their businesses, and of course it offers even more in-depth guidance on Jon’s specialist subject, for which ambitious marketers are happy to pay.
 He offers other training options too to cater for the needs of as many of his visitors as possible.
-Simply put, the content and journey through Jon’s site solve his audience’s problems, and this is a key quality for effective inbound marketing.
+Simply put, the content and journey through Jon’s site solve his audience’s problems, and this is central to inbound marketing strategy.

 4. Protectivity’s ‘Fitness Food Index’ data visualisation

 Protectivity is a provider of insurance to personal trainers and fitness professionals, so the angle of this data visualisation about how healthy protein bars are is spot on.
 Fitness fads are always popping up and this data visualisation cuts through the hype to reveal how much protein is in popular bars, and what else is in there that might not be so good for you.